Jumbub/do-math-right/README.md

 <br>

-🚧 Details beyond this point are not implemented 🚧

-#### Replay operations to achieve higher accuracies,
+#### Replay approximate operations to achieve higher accuracies,

-If an expression resolves to an `accuracy` level under your `requested accuracy`, it will increase the decimal precision at which it operates at to increase the accuracy.
+All irrational numbers (Pi) and approximate functions (sine) only generate approximations, and when those approximations are operated on they can rapidly become very inaccurate.
+To combat that, the solver will repeat certain calculations with increasing level of approximation accuracy, until the desired resulting accuracy is achieved.

-An expression `SIN(PI)` may initially resolve to an accuracy of `5` decimal points.
-But if you request an accuracy of 7 decimal points, it will increase the decimal accuracy of `PI` and the number of iterations by the `SIN` approximation.
+An expression `PI * 100` may initially resolve to an accuracy of 3 decimal points, because it made an initial approximation of Pi to only 5 decimal places.
+But if you user requests 5 decimal places of accuracy, the calculation will be replayed with a higher approximation of Pi until an accuracy of 5 DP is reached.

 <br>